krybc/budget-app/README.md

 - [ ] Feature: Categories order edition
 - [ ] Feature: Quarterly expenses by categories chart on dashboard
+- [ ] Feature: Many categories to one transaction

 ### 0.3.0